ilariaschinina/pixel-art-maker/README.md

 # Pixel Art Maker Project

-## About the project:
+## About the project

-This project was built for the Udacity Intro to Programming Nanodegree Program.
+This project was built for [Udacity Intro to Programming Nanodegree Program](https://www.udacity.com/course/intro-to-programming-nanodegree--nd000).
 The purpose of the project is to demonstrate understanding of JavaScript and browser events.

 ![screenshot](Screenshot.png)